 Sarah performs with Hard Rain Ensemble, rarescale and SCAW.

 Sarah has completed a PhD in bass clarinet multiphonic analysis at Keele University and has published ‘Spectral Immersions; A Comprehensive Guide to the Theory and Practice of Bass Clarinet Multiphonics’ via Metropolis publishers.

-Sarah is a Selmer artist, a Vandoren UK artist and a Silverstein Ligature artist.
+Sarah is an Henri Selmer Paris artist, a Vandoren UK artist and a Silverstein Ligature artist.

-In 2016, she was made an assocaite of the Royal Academy of Music, London.
+In 2016, she was made an Associate of the Royal Academy of Music (ARAM), London.